 A good hardware design works the first time.
 A structured approach to its design is required if the system is complicated.
-Simulation of the system behaviour before fabrication is also vital to help get it right.
+Simulation and formal verification of the system behaviour before fabrication is also vital to help get it right.
 Multiple prototypes are normally tested in real situations before production runs commence.
-As Figure 1 shows, the final product relies on successful interworking between custom chips and the other parts on the circuit boards, together with the software.
+As Figure 1 shows, the final product relies on successful inter-working between custom chips and the other parts on the circuit boards, together with the software.